 The investment return reflects the conservative strategy adopted by the Board and the low yield reflects the current interest rate environment.
-The income on the invested assets increased due to an improvement in coupon rates.
-This was aided by the Board approved decision to allow 50% of the investments to be placed in corporate bonds or commercial paper, with the balance retained in government bonds.
+The income on the invested assets decreased as maturing bonds were replaced with lower coupon bonds.
+The investment strategy was reviewed with the Board during 2020 and no changes were made to the target investment allocation, which allow 50% of the investments to be placed in corporate bonds or commercial paper, with the balance retained in government bonds.

 The cash on deposit is placed on a very low yield basis, allowing for cash to be withdrawn on demand.
-Interest earned in the period was \$319k (2018: \$308k).
+Interest earned in the period was \$72k (2019: \$319k).

 Other assets and liabilities held in currencies other than the reporting currency, USD, are subject to foreign currency revaluation changes when valued in the reporting currency.
-The foreign currency unrealised gains included in the total investment return was \$878k, (2018 Loss: \$3,395k) with the FX loss in 2018 mainly attributable to the weakness in Sterling.
+The foreign currency unrealised gains included in the total financial return was \$541k (2019: \$878k) with the FX gain mainly attributable to revaluation of the Singapore Branch assets and liabilities.